jms-calado/acacia-server/README.md

 # ACACIA ontology

-Microservice that generates customized ontology programmes according to user interests or job/role.
+Microservice for the general usage of the ACACIA Ontology.
 Receives user-input via REST, queries an OWL ontology with SPARQL and outputs data as JSON.

 Built with [Dropwizard framework](www.dropwizard.io/) and [Apache Jena](https://jena.apache.org/).